MARKET SNAPSHOT: Dow Industrials Shrug Off Worries, Propelled By Energy-sector Rebound

 Continue Reading Below

-U.S. stock benchmarks traded tentatively higher Wednesday as Wall Street attempted to shrug off a barrage of headwinds.
-Those include lingering concerns over North Korea, a "potentially catastrophic" Hurricane Irma, doubts about President Donald Trump's business-friendly agenda, news that a key Federal Reserve official is resigning, and persistent worries about elevated stock valuations.
+U.S. stock benchmarks remained slightly higher Wednesday after congressional leaders and President Donald Trump agreed to extend the debt limit and fund the government for another three months.

-Meanwhile, Federal Reserve Vice Chairman Stanley Fischer said Wednesday that he plans to resign (http://www.marketwatch.com/story/fed-vice-chairman-fischer-announces-resignation-citing-personal-reasons-2017-09-06) from his post in mid-October.
-His term was set to end in June.
-In a letter to President Donald Trump, Fischer, 73, said he was leaving for personal reasons.
+But gains on Wall Street were limited, as investors had lingering concerns over North Korea, a "potentially catastrophic" Hurricane Irma, doubts about President Donald Trump's business-friendly agenda, news that a key Federal Reserve official is resigning, and persistent worries about elevated stock valuations.

 Continue Reading Below